 With the importance of reading, we at Forestdale encourage reading for pleasure as much as possible.
 We have books and texts that are linked to our curriculum subject whether this be in the library or classroom that can enhance the children’s learning and knowledge with their chosen topic in class.

 With a fantastic library, we encourage children to borrow books to enjoy with their families at home.
-Again, our library has an extensive source of books from poetry to non-fiction.
+This year we are starting a rota of family reads to encourage families to come and use the library on a weekly basis.
+Our library has an extensive source of books from poetry to non-fiction.
 Our English Lead is on hand to help children to pick books they will enjoy and to advise children.
 Forestdale also promote independent reading as much as possible.

 We also hold competitions throughout the year including activities on world book day and we try to get guest authors to speak to the children.